 McDonald’s has come under fire for not providing enough information about its food, the Harvard Business Review reported.
 Competing quick-service restaurant chains such as Chipotle and Shake Shack offer much more transparent food supply chains.
 People are growing more interested in where their food is coming from.
 The same is true for anyone in the medical devices or pharmaceutical industries.
 The government is making mandatory transparency requirements that will involve a lot of work if companies don’t begin planning now.

 Looking beyond transparency, there is also the question of visibility.
 When a company has mobile enterprise solutions, its managers can look through data quickly and efficiently without needing to be at a specific place or computer.
-Data can be shared easily this way.
+Data can be shared easily in this way.
 Companies that take advantage of these tools can use data collected through barcode scanner software to create huge databases of information that can be fed into an ERP system for making calculations about product mixes and shipping decisions.
-Companies can use their data to plan which products to send to which warehouses, far in advance of when something needs to happen.
+Companies can use their data to plan which products to send to which warehouses and deliver visibility and transparency through mobile data collection, far in advance of when something needs to happen.

 Supply chain issues are becoming important because many consumer groups are advocating for the dangerous chemical content of plastics to remain under a certain threshold.
 Managing this skillfully requires a supply chain solution.
 It is simply impossible to test every product.
 Instead, the sources must be verified and the carriers watched to see where they deliver their shipments.

 Another issue that field service software solves is that of visibility.
 If a company can’t figure out where its products are moving, then it won’t be able to make estimations for the future, placing it at a disadvantage.

 Preparing for Busy Seasons through Visibility